 Given the damage that this loss of information could cause, CISOs must have a cybersecurity plan that mitigates this risk.
 This includes a network architecture that properly segregates different areas of the network, so a breach in one minor area doesn't immediately provide access to secret or mission-critical information.
 It also means a focus on breach detection, so multi-stage threats can be neutralized before the final attack occurs.
 Finally, an intelligent solution is required.
 Having a cloud-based security solution will keep the solution current, while intelligent analytics can call attention to a potentially dangerous situation, like data suddenly flowing to IPs in an area of the world where the company doesn't operate.

 The mitigation of breach costs comes from the standard combination of tight controls and a robust response plan, but those should be part of any CISO's cybersecurity solution anyway.
 The important thing to note here is that CISOs can utilize the true cost of a breach when working on their budget for the coming quarter or year.
 Robust cybersecurity can be expensive, but it costs significantly less than a large breach.
-If the CISO points out the cost of breach cleanup, forensics, lawsuits and credit reporting for affected customers, the ounce of prevention offered by a strong security solution sounds much more favorable than the pound of cure.
+If the CISO points out the cost of breach cleanup, forensics, lawsuits and credit reporting for affected customers, the ounce of data loss prevention offered by a strong security solution sounds much more favorable than the pound of cure.

 CISOs who address the security concerns described in this report as they build their solutions and their message will find themselves with a leg up when dealing with the board.
 For more on understanding the board's concerns and how to proactively address them, download the full whitepaper here.